 - Platform independence and cotribution

-Last published 12 days ago by Adam Kliment.
+Last published about 1 month ago by Adam Kliment.